wizehood/ChemicalCompounds/README.md

-# ChemicalCompounds
+# Chemical Compounds
 .NET app for managing chemical compounds and features.
 Projects are built upon .NET Framework 4.7.2 with Web supported by OWIN configuration.
-Rest of buzzwords: Serilog, MS Unit testing, Automapper, Swagger, Bogus
+Rest of buzzwords: Serilog, Swagger, Automapper, Bogus

 ## Tasks: